labex-labs/labex-cheatsheets/docs/cheatsheets/en/golang.md

 <BaseQuiz id="golang-range-1" correct="B">
   <template #question>
-    What does `range` return when iterating over a slice in Go?
+    What does <code>range</code> return when iterating over a slice in Go?
   </template>

   <BaseQuizOption value="A">Only the value</BaseQuizOption>